KevinKoboriResearch/dart_tdd_clean_architecture_solid_design_patterns/documents/requirements/checklist/login_presenter.md

 15. ✅ Notify isLoadingStream with false at the end of Authentication
 16. ✅ Notify mainErrorStream if Authentication returns a DomainError
 17. ✅ Close all Streams in dispose
-18. ⛔️ Write Account to cache on success
+18. ✅ Write Account to cache on success
-19. ⛔️ Levar o usuário para a tela de enquetes em cas ode sucesso
+19. ⛔️ Notify mainErrorStream if SaveCurrentAccount returns an error
+20. ⛔️ Take the user to the poll screen in case of success

 _____________________________________________________________________